- Open Sessions

 Joseph Muniz is an architect at Cisco Systems and security researcher.
 He has extensive experience in designing security solutions and architectures for the top Fortune 500 corporations and US Government.
 Joseph runs thesecurityblogger website, a popular resource for security and product implementation.
 He is the author and contributor of several publications including titles on building security operations centers (SOC)s, CCNA cyber ops certification, web penetration testing and hacking with raspberry pi.
 Joseph's next title, Digital Forensics for Network Engineers released on Cisco Press was released late February 2018.
 Follow Joseph at www.thesecurityblogger.com and @SecureBlogger.

-Britney began the first decade of her security career in the US Army where she managed over 90 teams and traveled internationally to assess the security of international government partners.
-She now oversees the Information Security Department for AMC Theatres.
-She is responsible for the development and implementation of the global strategy, oversees all security personnel, and ensures executive-level concerns are addressed.
+Britney began the first decade of her security career in the U.S. Army, where she managed over 90 teams and traveled internationally to assess the security of international government partners.
+Later, she oversaw the Information Security Department for AMC Theatres, responsible for the development and implementation of the global strategy, and overseeing all security personnel.
 Britney is a certified CISSP, CISM, PMP, and holds certifications for CompTIA S+, CCSK, and IT Business Management.
 She holds a BS in Applied & Discrete Mathematics, and an MS in Cybersecurity.
 She was also named an IT Security Power Player by SC Magazine.

 - Aaron DeaconFounder & Managing Director, KC Digital Drive